CRISPR / Gene Editing Core

 Being a veterinary surgeon, immunologist and genetic engineer brought Dr. Naeimi Kararoudi to Sweden where he used CRISPR/Cas9 to decrease rejection after transplantation of tissue engineered organs at Sahlgrenska University Hospital.
 During this period, he also worked in SciLifeLab as a visiting postdoctoral researcher to use genetic modification in cancer-related projects.

-Now, Dr. Naeimi Kararoudi is research assistant professor of pediatrics at The Ohio State University College of Medicine and a principal investigator in the Center for Childhood Cancer and Blood Disorders at Nationwide Children's.
+Now, Dr. Naeimi Kararoudi is research assistant professor of pediatrics at The Ohio State University College of Medicine and a principal investigator in the Center for Childhood Cancer at Nationwide Children's.
 Under the supervision of Dr. Lee, Dr. Naeimi Kararoudi developed a method to genetically modify the hard-to-transfect human Natural Killer cells using CRISPR and identified novel approaches to enhance their cytotoxicity and to target cancers via chimeric antigen receptors.
 Dr. Naeimi Kararoudi is also involved in developing new methods to detect expanded NK cells in-vivo using MRI.

 Dean A. Lee, MD, PhD